essoen/essoen.github.io/content/work.md

 Feedback is highly appreciated.
 I love to continuously improve.
 It’s nice to know what I’m doing well, but it’s even better when I’m told what to do differently.

+## Other notes
+* Don't hesitate to reach out if you're blocked, or something's bothering you
+* I enjoy to read, and discuss it.
+Maybe post some book notes and share.
+It's nice to get inspired by others experiences, and see if one can use something from them.
+To get the time for reading, and trying things out, [I book time in my calendar](https://todoist.com/productivity-methods/time-blocking).
+The same goes for setting aside time to work on specific tasks.
+* During vacations I am usually literally offline, i.e. I'm in the mountains with no coverage
+* I find the [The Eisenhower matrix](https://todoist.com/productivity-methods/eisenhower-matrix), and the [Impact/Effort-matrix ](https://miro.com/templates/impact-effort-matrix/) useful, and might refer to them a few times.